-Along with his wife Sunita, Dan co-chairs the Enfranchisement Foundation, which focuses on breaking the cycles of poverty and intolerance in the United States as well as on women’s issues.
-Dan is a member of the PBS Foundation Board and the Center for American Progress Trustee’s Council.
-He is a commissioner on the National Commission for Teaching and America’s Future.
+Along with his wife Sunita, Dan Leeds co-chairs the Enfranchisement Foundation, which focuses on breaking the cycles of poverty and intolerance in the United States as well as on women’s issues.

-Mr. Leeds is president of Fulcrum Investments LLC, a private investment firm.
-Until the sale of CMP Media in 1999, he was president of International Publishing and a member of the Office of the President.
+Dan is president of Fulcrum Investments LLC, a private investment firm.
+Until the sale of CMP Media in 1999, he was president of international publishing and a member of the Office of the President.
 CMP, a leading media company, published titles including InformationWeek, Computer Reseller News, and Electronic Engineering Times.
 The company was cited as “One of the Best Companies to Work For” by Fortune magazine and Working Women magazine.

-Mr. Leeds earned a master’s degree from the MIT Sloan School of Management as a Sloan Fellow and a BS degree in engineering and a BA degree in economics from Cornell University.
-He lives in Washington, DC, with Sunita; they have four children.
+Dan earned a master’s degree from the MIT Sloan School of Management as a Sloan Fellow, a BS in engineering and a BA in economics from Cornell University.
+He lives in Washington, DC with his wife Sunita.